A/client-rest-framework/README.md

 import { PublicUserAPI } from "./api";
 import { PublicUserSerializer } from "./serializers";

-export class PublicUserApiRepository extends repositories.APIRepository<PublicUserDTO> {
+export class PublicUserApiRepository extends repositories.APIRepository {
 	api = new PublicUserAPI();
 	serializer = new PublicUserSerializer();
 }